darfink/mutool-rs/README.md

 ### Implementation

 The tool analyzes incoming packets by detouring `ProtoCore`, the main packet handler.
-GUI rendering is done by using the game's implementation.
+GUI rendering is done by exploiting the game's implementation.
 All information regarding the client was obtained by reverse engineering the Mu Online client using IDA Pro, extracting protocol packets and functons of interest.